MicrosoftDocs/sccm-docs-powershell-ref/docs-conceptual/1810-release-notes.md

 ### Start-CMAntimalwarePolicyDeployment
 #### Bugs that were fixed
 - Cmdlet allows a user collection to be specified as a deployment target

+## How to provide feedback or report issues

+Many of the fixes and improvements described in this article are a result of your feedback.

+To submit bug reports, use [send a smile in the Configuration Manager console](https://docs.microsoft.com/sccm/core/understand/find-help#product-feedback).
+For new feature requests, use [UserVoice](https://configurationmanager.uservoice.com).